 Mouse House is now available almost globally, at the moment it might not have the infinite number of shows that Netflix does.
-But Disney Plus too has some epic shows that you will love to watch!
+But Disney Plus too has some epic shows that you will love to watch in Canada!

 This is Disney’s strategy to make you wait for the weekly episodes instead of releasing entire seasons.
-Let’s have a look at the best Shows on Disney Plus.
+Let’s have a look at the best Shows on Disney Plus in Canada.

 1. WandaVision (2021)